dfleis/cv-biglasso-cox/test/readme.txt

 test-biglasso-cv.R
+    Compare the output of our new cross-validation function (cv.biglasso.cox()) with the values obtained by glmnet (cv.glmnet()) in a memory-efficient way (i.e. taking full advtange of bigmemory::big.matrix objects).

+test-biglasso-cv-old.R
     Compare the output of our new cross-validation function (cv.biglasso.cox()) with the values obtained by glmnet (cv.glmnet()).
-In its current form it is not leveraging the utility offered by bigmemory::big.matrix.
+    OLD VERSION: Does not leverage the utility offered by bigmemory::big.matrix.

 structure-data-for-biglasso.R
     Build a framework to take the data in its original format and convert